wilsonmar/wilsonmar.github.io/_posts/2018-07-17-salesforce-rock-stars.md

    * <a target="_blank" href="https://salesforceworld4u.blogspot.com/">salesforceworld4u.blogspot.com</a> since Nov 2011

-Mike Gill, Ines Garcia, and Chris Edwards:

-   * <a target="_blank" href="https://salesforceweek.ly/">salesforceweek.ly</a>
-   since Oct 2013

 From The Hague, The Netherlands:

    * <a target="_blank" href="https://worldofsalesforce.com/">worldofsalesforce.com</a>
-   since Apr 2016 has an App Store.
+   since Apr 2016 has an App Store

 From Sri Lanka: